Eating Vegan or Vegetarian While Traveling a Nomad Life

 bags of nuts

-Nuts and fruits make handy snacks.
+Nuts and fruits make handy snacks for plant-based eaters.

 One of the biggest challenges for us while we’re traveling is the mid-travel hungers.
 This is the scenario where you’ve been traveling all day, you’re tired, and your bed is still several hours away.
 It’s important to avoid getting hangry at this point because being hangry–hungry and tired together–leads to bad decisions and poor meal choices.